5jt/dyalog-cookbook/manuscript/14_Services.md

 A>
 A> In case you wonder how it is possible that the function `MakeService.Run` deletes itself and keeps running anyway:
 A>
-A> APL code that is about to be executed is copied onto the stack.
+A> APL code (functions, operators and scripts) that is about to be executed is copied onto the stack.
 You can investigate the stack at any given moment with  `)si` and `)sinl`; for details type the command in question into the session and then press F1.
 A>
 A> Even if the code of a class executes `⎕EX ⍕⎕THIS` or a function or operator `⎕EX ⊃⎕SI` the code keeps running because the copy on the stack will exist until the script or function or operator quits.